rlalik/PrimVertReco/README.md

 # What is pvr

-Primary Vertex Reconstruction (pvr) for HADES based on the procedure developped by Matthias Zipper:
+Primary Vertex Reconstruction (pvr) for HADES based on the procedure developed by Matthias Zipper:

 M. Zipper, Technische Universität München (2015) Measuring πΛ Correlations in π- + W Reactions at 1.7 GeV/c with HADES